 Option 2 via Grab – Grab is an app that is kind of like the Uber of Asia.
 Grab can be used in many countries such as Vietnam, Malaysia and Indonesia and offers a convenient and cheap way to travel in a city.
 You can download Grab here.
 Don’t forget you will need internet access on your phone to order a Grab taxi.
 A Grab car will be able to pick you up at any location within Kuala Lumpur and drop you off in front of the Batu Caves.

 Example cost: From Bukit Bintang to Batu Caves via Grab taxi 25 – 40 MYR (depending on Grab taxi availability) one way.
 The cost are not per person but are for the whole grab taxi.

 Batu Caves – Know Before you go

-Entry fee: The cost of accessing the Batu Caves is free.
-Entering some off the temples requires a ticket to be bought.
+Entry fee for the Batu Caves: The cost of accessing the Batu Caves is free.
+Entering some off the temples requires a ticket to be bought but if you are planning on entering these temples your visit will only be the cost of transportation to get there.
+As such visiting the Batu Caves is a great activity if you are traveling Malaysia on a budget!
 The Dark Cave and Art Gallery Cave both require a ticket to be bought.